 The inner quadrangle, designed by Sir William Bruce, is bordered by symmetrical three-story facades.
-Each level showcases a different style of classical column, the Doric, Corinthian and Ionian, reflective of early baroque trends.
+Each level showcases a different style of a classical column, the Doric, Corinthian, and Ionian, reflective of early baroque trends.
 Beyond the quadrangle, photography is not allowed.

-Paneled walls, magnificent plaster work, ornate gilding, friezes, and grand fireplaces are the order of the day as you are shepherded from room to room.
-We pass through royal bedrooms, sitting rooms and drawing rooms full of artistic treasures.
-Floor to ceiling portraits and gold leafed candelabras dominate the throne room, complete with its twin thrones for Queen Elizabeth II and the Philip, Duke of Edinburgh.
-In one ceremonial space, a display full of badges and garters explain the many of orders and distinctions awarded by the royals to loyal subjects.
+Paneled walls, magnificent plasterwork, ornate gilding, friezes, and grand fireplaces are the order of the day as you are shepherded from room to room.
+We pass through royal bedrooms, sitting rooms, and drawing rooms full of artistic treasures.
+Floor to ceiling portraits and gold-leafed candelabras dominate the throne room, complete with its twin thrones for Queen Elizabeth II and Philip, Duke of Edinburgh.
+In one ceremonial space, a display full of badges and garters explain the many orders and distinctions awarded by the royals to loyal subjects.

 The abbey borders the palace gardens of Holyrood Park, which, even in fall, make for a picturesque and peaceful setting in the middle of the beautiful city.
 The ruins of Abbey’s cloisters were discovered during a 2006 archaeological dig by the show, Time Team.

 We’re not really ones for an audio tour.
 But do yourselves a favor and follow this one through.
 Maybe we were feeling particularly patriotic that day, being as close to “home soil and tradition” than we have been in a while, but this tour really kept you engaged.